kevinhkhuynh/whole_language_simulation/README.md

 4. To obtain the .png files, for each .dot file, run the following command in the directory dotFiles.
 The command creates a corresponding .png file for each dot file.
   - dot [FILE].dot -Tpng -o [FILE].png

+5. Usin the .png file as a guide, the labels inside the nodes of the MEMM can be changed by altering the labels within the .dot file and repeating step 4.
+For example, we can alter the line "X1[label=<MELITIANE>]" within the .dot file to "X1[label=<[(mèli)ti(áne)]>]".